EU chastises Turkey over interference in courts, freedom of speech

 Turkey's long-term relations with minority Kurds both inside and outside its borders is also complicating the situation.
 Many Kurds are seeking their own homeland, something Ankara vehemently rejects.

-The EU also risks angering Turkey less than a month after Ankara signalled a shift in tone by announcing a new programme to revive its efforts to attain EU membership.
+The EU also risks angering Turkey less than a month after Ankara signaled a shift in tone by announcing a new program to revive its efforts to attain EU membership.

 A power struggle over the Turkish judiciary dogged Erdogan's final months as prime minister and saw him purge thousands of police and hundreds of judges and prosecutors, steps that raised concern among Western allies and investors.